mikrono/tModLoaderWiki_kr_ko/Starting-a-modded-server.md

 The tModLoader installation should've come with several .bat files, including:
 1. `start-tModLoaderServer.bat`
-    1. Launch a server normally, people with the server IP and port can join the server.
+    1. Launches a server with serverconfig.txt and some questions about Steam.
-1. `start-tModLoaderServer-steam-friends.bat`
-    1. Launch a server open to your steam friends, who can join using the steam UI.
-You can also send invites to them.
-1. `start.tModLoaderServer-steam-private.bat`
-    1. Launch a server explicitly with a closed steam lobby so steam friends cannot join you through the steam UI.
+2. If you want to customize your server start via launch args only, we recommend using the following: `start-tModLoader.bat -server <LaunchArgs>`

 ### Starting server on Linux or Mac

-The tModLoader installation should have come with a script called `tModLoaderServer`.
+The tModLoader installation should have come with a script called `start-tModLoaderServer.sh`.
 This script will start an instance of a server.

 1. Browse to the directory of installation using `cd /desiredPath/`.
    1. desiredPath is the installation folder path name of your Terraria Server patched with tModLoader.